 The mission of The Von Allmen Center for Entrepreneurship and Lexington Innovation and Commercialization Center accelerates the Kentucky economy by commercializing UK research, facilitating university-industry collaborations, and assisting entrepreneurs and small businesses in creating jobs.
 We work with faculty, clinicians, staff, and student innovators to create start-ups and spinoff companies.
-The Von Allmen Center is located in the Advanced Science & Technology Commercialization Center, better known as ASTeCC, is UK's business incubator housing new and emerging technology-based companies.
-Startup companies in ASTeCC have licensed UK intellectual property or have a connection to UK faculty or staff.
+The Von Allmen Center is located in the Gatton College of Business and Economics in room 444.

 What We Do